-As stated before, I enjoyed these four episodes.
-I thought the challenges were all good, there were some solid characters scenes and there was even a touching moment or two.
-The one thing that I think has been constant in all of these last four episodes is the tribes themselves.
+I enjoyed these four episodes.
+The challenges were all good, there were some solid characters scenes and there was even a touching moment or two.
+The one thing that I think has been constant in all of these last four episodes is the coverage of the tribes themselves.
 The show is so well edited to the point where the tribes have a personality almost.
 This is very rare in the US show.
-While the theme AU is pulling off this season is something our show would’ve tried, our show wouldn’t have gone as in-depth as AU does.
-With the last few seasons of our show, the contestants have been divided into tribes based on their age or job.
-Barely do we get to see the tribes as themselves and they are, on average, two dimensional.
+While the theme AU is pulling off this season, Champions vs Contenders, is something our show would’ve tried, our show wouldn’t have gone as in-depth as AU does.
+With the last few seasons of the US version, the contestants have been divided into tribes based on their age or job.
+Barely do we get to see the tribes as how they become themselves and they seem, on average, two dimensional.

 While is season of AU is using a theme, the editors have been able to show what each of the tribes are like.
-With the Champions, they are hard workers and have been able to use their survival skills.
+With the Champions, they are hard workers and have been able to use their survival skills to thrive.
 The Contenders, on the other hand, are more free-spirited.
 They seem to be having fun any time we see their camp scenes.
-However, there is a division in the tribe it seems between the men and the women.
+However, there is a division in the tribe it seems, between the men and the women.

 Stand Out Contestants

-With this week having four episodes, this gave the show the chance to flesh out these contestants and let them tell their story.
+With this week having four episodes, this gave Survivor the chance to flesh out these contestants and let them tell their story.
 Several of my favorites have gone this week, so it’s hard to pick from the people that are still in the game.

 For the Champions, I’m going to go with Mat Rogers.
-The 42-year-old former pro rugby league footballer really go to stand out this week with his personal story.
-After winning one of the reward challenges this week, the Champions got the chance to feast on meat pies while looking at pictures sent from home.
+The 42-year-old former pro rugby league footballer really got to stand out this week with his personal story.
+After winning one of the reward challenges, the Champions got the chance to feast on meat pies while looking at pictures sent from home.
 Mat’s picture was of his son running on the playing field to hug his father.
-When asked about his picture, Mat proceeded to tell his story.
-Mat’s twelve-year-old son, Max, was diagnosed with autism when Max was very young.
+When asked about his picture, Mat proceeded to tell his story: his twelve-year-old son, Max, was diagnosed with autism when very young.
 Seeing and hearing about Mat’s devotion to his son and autism as a whole is very touching.
 On top of that, Mat’s been playing a fairly good game: he’s strong in the challenges and seems to gel with everyone on his tribe.

 Also standing out on the Champions tribe is astrophysicist Samuel Hinton.
 Sam has been fun to watch and it’s interesting to see someone like him on AU.
 With the recent US seasons, the producers love to cast the stereotypical nerd.
 Sam, by all accounts, is a nerd.
 Still, the guy has been a hoot to watch.
 All of this week, Sam has made some snarky comments and cracked a few jokes- leading host Jonathan LaPaglia to call Sam a “cheeky bastard.”
 My personal favorite moment from him this week was seeing him and Mat take on Contender Heath in the reward challenge.
 In a challenge that required two tribemates to pull an opposing contestant off of a pole, Sam suggested to Mat that they try to tickle Heath.
 While trying to do so, Sam remarked “Crikey!
 He’s got some big guns!”